ibm-cloud-docs/solution-tutorials/big-data-analytics-spark.md

 # Analyze and visualize open data with Apache Spark

-In this tutorial, you will analyze and visualize open data sets using a Jupyter Notebook on IBM Data Science Experience and Apache Spark service for processing.
+In this tutorial, you will analyze and visualize open data sets using a Jupyter Notebook on {{site.data.keyword.DSX_full}} and Apache Spark service for processing.
 For this use case, you will start by combining data about population growth, life expectancy and country ISO codes into a single data frame.
 Then, query and visualize that data in several ways using the Pixiedust library for Python.

 ![](images/solution23/Architecture.png)

 ## Objectives

-* Deploy Apache Spark and Data Science Experience on IBM Cloud.
+* Deploy Apache Spark and {{site.data.keyword.DSX_short}} on IBM Cloud.
 * Work with a Jupyter Notebook and a Python kernel.
 * Import, transform, analyze and visualize data sets.